-As full-time members of the professional academy, athletes study for a variety of age appropriate academic courses (e.g., A levels), and receive accommodation for two seasons.
-Athletes successful at this level can be selected to join the under-21s team, where they become professional athletes earning a salary and are available to go out on loan to adult teams.
-With a place in the under-21s team at stake, athletes performing at under-18s level do so under an ego-driven climate, and the ethos that winning is all that matters is perpetuated by coaches, parents, and athletes themselves (Harwood,

-2008; Harwood, Drew, & Knight, 2010).
-The pressured nature of U.K. academy soccer, coupled with the irrational beliefs prevalent in athletes (Cockerill, 2002; Turner & Barker, 2013; in press), could perpetuate unhealthy emotional responses to adverse events, influencing athlete well-being and performance (Balague, 1999; Cockerill, 2002; Marlow, 2009).
-Indeed, at the start of the season the authors noted that many of the athletes used irrational self-verbalisations when describing competitive events.
-For example, "terrible" performances, "must win" games, and treatment from the coaches that they "couldn't stand" were among such verbalisations.
-Due to the growing support for the use of REBT in youth sport contexts (e.g., Marlow, 2009; Turner et al., 2014) and the specific applicability of REBT to irrational beliefs, as part of the sport psychology provision all athletes in the under-18s team received one of two emotional control programs; an REBT program or an emotion control program.
-Given the time constraints of working within a soccer academy context, REBT also offered a solution-focused framework that is both time and cost-effective (Turner et al., 2014).
-Self-reported irrational beliefs were tracked throughout pretest, intervention, posttest, and follow-up phases to assess changes in irrational beliefs for each program.
-A limitation of previous research is that REBT education interventions have not been examined alongside comparison conditions, thus changes in irrational beliefs were vulnerable to extraneous variables (Anderson, Miles, Mahoney, & Robinson, 2002; Shadish, Cooke, & Campbell, 2002).
-We hypothesized athletes receiving the REBT program would show a season long reduction in irrational beliefs from their pretest levels.
-In contrast, we hypothesized that athletes receiving the emotion control program would show no change in irrational beliefs from pretest levels.
+3 As full-time members of the professional academy, athletes study for a variety of age 4 appropriate academic courses (e.g., A levels), and receive accommodation for two seasons.
+Athletes successful at this level can be selected to join the under-21s team, where they 5 6 become professional athletes earning a salary and are available to go out on loan to adult teams.
+With a place in the under-21s team at stake, athletes performing at under-18s level do 7 8 so under an ego-driven climate, and the ethos that winning is all that matters is perpetuated 9 by coaches, parents, and athletes themselves (Harwood, 2008; Harwood, Drew, & Knight, 2010).
+The pressured nature of U.K. academy soccer, coupled with the irrational beliefs 10 prevalent in athletes (Cockerill, 2002; Turner & Barker, 2013; in press), could perpetuate 11 12 unhealthy emotional responses to adverse events, influencing athlete well-being and performance (Balague, 1999; Cockerill, 2002; Marlow, 2009).
+Therefore, as part of the sport 13 psychology provision all athletes in the under-18s team received one of two emotional 14 15 control programs; an REBT program or a general emotions program.
+A limitation of previous research is that REBT education interventions have not been examined alongside control 16 conditions, thus changes in irrational beliefs were vulnerable to extraneous variables 17 (Anderson, Miles, Mahoney, & Robinson, 2002; Shadish, Cooke, & Campbell, 2002).
+We 18 19 hypothesized that irrational beliefs would show a season-long reduction from pre-test levels 20 at the onset of the REBT program.
+In contrast, we hypothesized that irrational beliefs would show no change from pre-test levels at the onset of the general emotions (control) program.
+21 Method 22 experience, SD = 2.81) competing in the under-18s team (M = 16.71 years of age, SD = .61).

-Method

-PARTICIPANTS

-Participants were 17 male (Black British = 5, Mixed Caribbean = 1, White Australian = 1, White British = 9, White Irish = 1) elite academy soccer athletes (M = 5.21years experience, SD = 2.81) competing in the under-18s team (M = 16.71years of age, SD = .61).
 Informed consent was obtained and approval was granted by the academy prior to data collection and intervention.

+23 Participants

+Participants were 17 male (Black British = 5, Mixed Caribbean = 1, White Australian = 1, White British = 9, White Irish = 1) elite academy soccer athletes (M = 5.21 years